IELTS 101: Beginners IELTS guide for aspiring USRNs

-Non-native English speakers who wish to become a US Registered Nurse must pass the IELTS exam to complete their Visa Screen application, a mandatory document for the occupational visa or immigration process to obtain a visa to live and work in the United States.
+Non-native English speakers who wish to become US Registered Nurses must pass the IELTS exam to complete their Visa Screen application, a mandatory document for the occupational visa or immigration process to obtain a visa to live and work in the United States.

-If you are an aspiring USRN who’s still unfamiliar with the IELTS, then this is the right content for you.
-This article will provide you a better understanding of the IELTS test and go over other important information you should know before taking this exam.
+If you are an aspiring USRN still unfamiliar with the IELTS, this is the right content for you.
+This article will give you a better understanding of the IELTS test and go over other important information you should know before taking this exam.

 What are the different types of IELTS tests?

 IELTS is divided into two types: Academic and General Training.
 Both examinations evaluate your listening, reading, writing, and speaking abilities in English.
 All IELTS test takers will take the same Listening and Speaking tests but different Reading and Writing tests.
 That is why you must prepare for the right type of IELTS test.

 The IELTS Academic test is intended for studying at a university (higher education) or in an English-speaking setting.
 IELTS Academic can also be used for professional registration.